-The Certificate in Somatic Studies offers a diverse spectrum of established movement processes aimed at self-development, taught by certified instructors in their respective disciplines.
+The Certificate in Somatic Studies offers a diverse spectrum of established movement processes aimed at self-development, with courses taught by certified instructors in their respective disciplines.
 With the coordinator's approval, a maximum of 3 units of course work from other disciplines may be applied to the Certificate in Somatic Studies.

 Certificate in Somatic Studies